tmux-python/tmuxp/README.rst

     sessions use ``$``, for money, such as ``$``

-How is tmuxwrapper able to handle windows with no names?
+How is tmuxp able to handle windows with no names?

     Tmux provides ``window_id`` as a unique identifier.